 Getting support when you need it: The helpdesk and grievance system

 If you have questions, need assistance, or want to report an issue, UIDAI has a dedicated helpdesk.
-You can reach them through their toll-free helpline number, 1947, or by using the online grievance redressal portal on their website.
+You can contact them through their toll-free helpline number, 1947, or by utilizing the online grievance redressal portal on their website.
 These channels are designed to provide you with timely and effective support.

-UIDAI understands the importance of trust and is committed to continuously improving its security and privacy measures.
-They have dedicated teams that monitor, investigate, and resolve any security or privacy-related issues that may arise.
-Your safety and the confidentiality of your Aadhaar information are always a top priority for them.
+UIDAI recognizes the paramount importance of trust and is committed to continuously enhancing its security and privacy measures.
+They have dedicated teams that monitor, investigate, and resolve any security or privacy-related issues that may emerge.
+Your safety and the confidentiality of your Aadhaar information remain a paramount priority.